opengapps/aosp_build/README.md

 **2. Set the desired OpenGapps variant**

-In your `device/manufacturer/product/BoardConfig.mk` file, towards the end, add:
+In your `device/manufacturer/product/device.mk` file, in the beginning, add:
 ```makefile
 GAPPS_VARIANT := <variant>
 ```